 We will add more as they are recommended to us.

-Welcome from John O'Doherty
+Welcome from Mark Rogan

-Fides et Robur
+Fides et Robur,

 Membership of the union is free of charge to all members.
 However, even as a voluntary organisation, the union does incur expenditure to cover administration and to support events such as the Blackrock College Business Lunch, the Annual Dinner, the various reunions, networking events and other charitable support activities.